Tiolu22/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes owners using symbolic link
+changes owner if it belongs to guillaume